FAQ

 Section 80G of the Income Tax Act allows the assessee to claim deductions from their taxable income for the donation they make to charitable entities that are approved by the Income Tax department.

-The Akshaya Patra Foundation has the approval of the Income Tax department under the above section.
+The approval of the Income Tax department under the above section.

-To take care of documentation expenses, Akshaya Patra requests a minimum of ₹500 to be donated to avail tax exemption under Income Tax Section 80G.
+To take care of documentation expenses, Sukh Seva requests a minimum of ₹500 to be donated to avail tax exemption under Income Tax Section 80G.

 The maximum limit for deduction depends on the category of donation.
 In some cases, the maximum limit for the deduction is not set; while in some others, 80G deductions can be claimed up to a limit of 10% of the adjusted gross total income of the donor.